Carabane: Flora

 At one time, the island was considered an arid location, where coconuts were the only useful plants likely to flourish and vegetables were difficult to produce.
 In what has become a tropical climate, vegetation is more abundant than in the north of the country, especially during the wet season.
 Anxious to attract the attention of the French colonial administration which he judged insufficiently involved in the development of Casamance, administrator Emmanuel Bertrand-Bocandé submitted a report which documented in great detail the plant species then present on the island.
 Although this report was written in 1849, the information it contains has remained valuable even into the 21st century.

 Most of Carabane is covered in mangroves, forming an impassable jungle that can only be crossed in constructed passages.
 Mangroves are among the few species capable of adapting to the highly saline environment, where the quantity of oxygen in the soil is low.
 In recent decades there has been concern that the mangroves are less prevalent.
 There are various reasons for the degradation, including crustaceans and the unregulated exploitation of wood.
 Efforts have been made to safeguard the mangroves and to educate children about their importance.

 Tourists are not as attracted to the island for its mangroves as for the coconut trees which line its beaches, as featured on many of Carabane's postcards.
 These palm trees are a valued resource on the island.

-While not as plentiful as in other parts of Basse Casamance such as Mlomp, kapok trees are nonetheless present.
+While not as plentiful as in other parts of Basse Casamance such as Mlomp, trees of the Bombax genus and Malvaceae family (all known as 'kapok' in English) are nonetheless present.
 Their grey wood is very light and easy to work, for which reasons it is used to construct many items, ranging from doors to dugouts.
 Jola canoes, which range from 6 to 8 m in length, are carved by adzes entirely out of one tree each, unlike the traditional Senegalese pirogue.

 As for fruit trees, mangos and oranges are the most populous.
 Prickly pears, flamboyants, and colourful bougainvilleas brighten the scenery of hotels and camps on the island.
 Various organizations have contributed to the deforestation of the island.